ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 Troubleshooting
 ===============

-- If the TI-Nspire becomes unusable or hangs:
+- If the TI-Nspire becomes unusable, hangs or loops at reboot time:
    * Enter the maintenance menu by reboot it while holding the keys ON+Home+Enter+P until half the progress bar.
 To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery.